nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

 This allows custom tags to output any attributes, including those added in HTML5.
 See :ref:`tag_reference` for availability of dynamic attributes per tag.

-Output Boolean attributes
+Handling of Boolean attributes
 ++++++++++++++++++++++++++++++++++++++++++
-Dynamic attributes that are not declared in the tag library descriptor can be output as Boolean attributes.
-If `true` is specified for the value of an attribute, the same value as the attribute name is output as the attribute value .
-If `false` is specified for the value, the attribute will not be output.
+As with the existing custom tags, the Boolean attributes of dynamic attributes can be controlled by specifying `true` / `false` for the value to output or not.
-By default, the following attributes are defined as Boolean attributes.
+By default, the following attributes are treated as Boolean attributes.

 * async
 * autofocus